Azz1/projects/README.md

-All source code & document composed by Jack Zhu are under GPLv3 License.
+All source code & document composed by Jack Zhu are under LGPL License.